zaza0209/zaza0209.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year PhD student from London School of Economics and Political Science.
+I'm a final year PhD student from London School of Economics and Political Science.
 My research interest includes reinforcement learning applications.
 I am very fortunate to be advised by [Prof. Chengchun Shi](https://callmespring.github.io/) from London School of Economics and Political Science.